starkdmi/BrightXDR/README.md

 # Bright XDR
-__BrightXDR__ is a macOS proof-of-concept implementation that demonstrates how to upscale display content to XDR/HDR extra brightness on a selected part of the display.
+__BrightXDR__ is a macOS proof-of-concept implementation that demonstrates how to upscale display content to XDR/HDR extra brightness.
 This is a demo showing one of possible implementations.

 > The main idea behind this project is to provide an open source and free-to-use alternative to existing apps that offer similar functionality for a price of up to &euro;20.
 I believe that everyone should have access to powerful tools that enhance their display experience, regardless of their budget.